Jlyaguxa/Area/README.md

 # Area
 Thats a project to create a layout for Area.

-To run this project open index.html file
+Visit https://jlyaguxa.github.io/Area/ to view web page